 For example, a password that adheres to the traditional randomized mix of characters may be as simple as “P@ssw0rd,” which hackers are capable of cracking quickly.
 Another example would involve a user bypassing creating a new password at expiry, such as using a sliding number scale at each expiration, (e.g., “Password1, Password2, Password3…”).
 If hackers previously obtained the user’s credentials, they may easily guess any successive passwords.

-In short, the new NIST guidelines include the following:
+In short, the NIST guidelines suggest the following:

-With the new guidelines, NIST looks to fold passwords into the larger authentication process.
+With these guidelines, NIST looks to fold passwords into the larger authentication process.
 A usable but hard-to-guess password, combined with other authentication factors like biometric information or personal tokens, can create a more meaningful (and more secure) data security system.